Dog & Cat Dental Cleaning and Extractions in Seattle, WA

 3. Limping or Difficulty Walking

-Mobility issues may stem from joint pain, ligament injury, or neurological problems.
+Mobility issues can stem from joint pain, ligament injury, or neurological problems.
 Earlier treatment often leads to better outcomes and avoids long-term complications.

 4. Itchy Skin, Hair Loss, or Scooting

-Scratching, bald patches, or constant scooting may point to parasites, allergies, or anal gland issues.
-A quick checkup can bring relief and stop symptoms from worsening.
+Scratching, bald patches, or scooting may point to parasites, allergies, or anal gland issues.
+A quick checkup brings relief and prevents worsening.

 5. Coughing, Sneezing, or Labored Breathing

 Breathing trouble is never normal.
-Whether it’s kennel cough, asthma, or heart disease, the sooner we diagnose the problem, the better the outcome.
+Whether kennel cough, asthma, or heart disease, earlier diagnosis usually improves outcomes.

 6. Behavior Changes

-If your friendly cat suddenly hides or your calm dog starts growling, it could be pain or illness.
-Behavioral shifts are often your pet’s way of asking for help.
+If a friendly cat suddenly hides or a calm dog starts growling, pain or illness could be the cause.
+Behavior shifts are often a call for help.

 7. Drinking or Urinating More Than Usual

-This may be an early sign of diabetes, kidney disease, or urinary infections.
-Routine labwork can help pinpoint the cause quickly.
+Early signs of diabetes, kidney disease, or urinary infection often include increased thirst or urination.
+Routine labwork can quickly pinpoint the cause.

 8. Bad Breath or Difficulty Chewing